data-edu/data-science-in-education/_book/16-teaching-data-science.md

 that we do not anticipate, such as how instructors try to solve problems that arise in class.

-### Meta-cognition is important (even though it sounds more sophisticated than it is!)
+### Meta-cognition is Important (Even Though it Sounds More Sophisticated Than it is!)

 Educators and educational researchers often talk about meta-cognition, or thinking (and ideas) about thinking, as if it is something only very